trallard/BAD_days/Day3/rna-sequencing.md

 ## Getting the data

-The dataset ` GSE63310_RAW.tar ` will be directly donwloaded from
+The dataset `GSE63310_RAW.tar` will be directly downloaded from
 <https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE63310&format=file>.
 We will
 then extract the relevant files.